 (because it's loosely based on two recipes: one from the Moosewood cookbook and one from James Beard.)

-1 package orzo pasta (if you’re very adventurous, or like your pasta to taste like cardboard, you could use whole wheat or spelt orzo to make it healthier)
+You need:1 package orzo pasta (if you’re very adventurous, or like your pasta to taste like cardboard, you could use whole wheat or spelt orzo to make it healthier)

 1 cucumber, peeled and chopped into bite-sized pieces